 The examination of both peak demand figures for the recent past, and reserve margin forecasts in the future, confirms that Wisconsin has largely operated with a healthy level of reserves during the summer peak in recent history and is expected to continue to do so into the near future.
-Reserve margin forecasts are expected to remain above 15.8 percent through 2020.
+Reserve margin forecasts are expected to remain above 13.7 percent through 2020.
+While some utilities have sufficient reserves beyond 2020, the independent needs of other utilities may result in proposals to build new generation to be in service before 2020.